Samsung Ventures

 Series C in 2025

-Wooptix S.L., founded in 2014 and headquartered in Madrid, Spain, specializes in advanced imaging technologies.
-The company develops light field and wavefront phase imaging software that captures comprehensive information about light, utilizing the full resolution of sensors.
-This innovative platform allows for three-dimensional modulation of images across various camera setups, producing volumetric images and videos with enhanced data points and high frame rates.
-By focusing on improving human interaction with the environment, Wooptix aims to redefine the way users perceive and engage with their surroundings, offering new possibilities for image quality and post-processing capabilities.
+Wooptix S.L., founded in 2014 and headquartered in Madrid, Spain, specializes in developing advanced imaging technologies.
+The company focuses on light field and wavefront phase imaging software that captures comprehensive information about light, utilizing the full resolution of sensors.
+Wooptix's platform enables the three-dimensional modulation of images, allowing for higher data points at elevated frame rates in volumetric images and videos.
+This technology facilitates enhanced image quality and advanced post-processing capabilities, providing users with innovative ways to interact with and visualize their environments.
+Wooptix aims to improve human experiences through its cutting-edge imaging solutions.

 Pison